 Precise scaling both on the screen and when printing the plans.
 With the help of a special calibration dialog, Railroad-Professional can be calibrated on screens and printers.
 Afterwards, the displayed or printed quantities correspond to a fraction of a millimetre with reality (with additional consideration of a steplessly selectable scale within wide limits).

 The track plan can be extended and moved as desired by simple dragging with the mouse or by scrollbars.
 There are practically no size or position limits.
+In addition, Railroad-Professional features dynamic soft-scrolling: if the mouse cursor is moved over the edge of the track plan field while holding down the mouse button, the plan is automatically scrolled, whereby the scrolling speed depends on the distance of the mouse cursor from the edge of the track plan field.

 Any(!) number of logical as well as real layers can be created in the track plan, which are located at definable heights.
 A graphical layer editor allows their management.
 Layers can be assigned colors and patterns that can be automatically adopted by elements in the layers (dynamic color assignment, as opposed to static color assignment, which is of course also possible).
 The display of the layers (and all elements contained therein) can be switched on or off at any time with a single mouse click.
 In addition, individual layers can also be made transparent (also with a single mouse click), making underlying layers or their elements translucent!
 See also the example illustrations in our general description.